mikemilano/php_osx/README.md

 ```

 ## Configure
-The `php.ini` file for PHP 5.6 belongs at: `/etc/php5/php.ini`.
+The `php.ini` file for PHP 5.6 belongs at: `/etc/php56/php.ini`.

-Addition ini configs can be placed in: `/etc/php5/conf.d`.
+Addition ini configs can be placed in: `/etc/php56/conf.d`.

 ## Install xdebug

+You can now install xdebug (and other pecl extensions) like this:

 ```
 pecl install xdebug
 ```